Six Things Pet Food Processors Should Know Before Building a New Facility

 Safe and efficient food processing is all about the latest equipment and technology.
 Easy-to-clean equipment is critical, especially in hygiene zones or where equipment is processing raw meat.
 These machines must be easy to disassemble and clean to minimize production delays.

-“Food Safety, regulatory requirements, and efficient food processing is all about the latest equipment and technology used for manufacturing,” says Terry Voigt, process engineer with Anderson Dahlen, Inc., a Gray company.
-“It is critical to engineer into the equipment the cleaning, whether it’s clean-in-place (CIP), steam-in-place (SIP), or clean-out-of-place (COP).
-These machines must be easy to disassemble, safely, and easy to clean to minimize production delays, with food safety always at the top of mind.”
+“Food safety, regulatory requirements, and efficient food processing are all about the latest equipment and technology used for manufacturing,” says Terry Voigt, process engineer with Anderson Dahlen, Inc., a Gray company.
+“It is critical to factor cleaning into how we engineer equipment, whether it’s clean-in-place (CIP), steam-in-place (SIP), or clean-out-of-place (COP).
+These machines must be disassembled and cleaned quickly and safely to minimize production delays, with food safety always at the top of mind.”

 Automation also improves machine performance and maximizes throughput.
 Other IoT-enabled capabilities include artificial intelligence, machine-to-machine learning, data analytics, and predictive maintenance using the latest sensor technologies, all of which help achieve top OEE (overall equipment effectiveness).

 Consumers increasingly seek to do business with companies that share their concerns for the environment.
 Sustainable ingredient sourcing is driving pet food product development and is very important for brand awareness and loyalty.
-Sustainable packaging is also in high demand—for example, Pet Food Processing reports that three quarters of respondents in a recent survey indicated they would pay more for sustainable packaging.
-Some companies are also striving to achieve zero waste in their operations, meaning that all materials or resources that enter a facility are used, recycled, or utilized in a positive way, such as being composted or burned as fuel, with no waste taken to the landfill.
+Sustainable packaging is also in high demand—for example, Pet Food Processing reports that three-quarters of respondents in a recent survey indicated they would pay more for sustainable packaging.
+Some companies are also striving to achieve zero waste in their operations, meaning that all materials or resources that enter a facility are used in production, recycled, or otherwise utilized in a positive way, such as being composted or burned as fuel, with no waste taken to the landfill.

 In order to establish a modern, efficient, and sustainable pet food processing facility, it is essential to fully understand what the processor wants to achieve.
 This may include planning for possible expansions in the future, so that the flow patterns established in the main plant will not be interrupted.
 A flexible design will help pet food processors meet fluctuating market and consumer demands, giving them a competitive edge in the increasingly crowded pet food marketplace.